raphamorim/react-ape/docs/contributing-how-to-contribute.md

  + Fork the repository
  + Write your code
- + Run the lint and test task
- + Submit a pull request to marge or release branch.
+ + Submit a pull request.
- + Wait for review, if you PR "need changes", change and commit at the same PR
+ + Wait for review
- + If everything is ok, you PR will be accept!
+ + If everything is ok, your PR will be accept!
  + Done :)

 ## Branch Organization